-How we treat teachers, staff, and our peers, take care of school property and behave with honor, all reflect our character and the values of the Torah.
-Each day, we need to be thoughtful of our actions and what we can do to create a positive environment at school.
-Expected behaviors include respectful conduct with all people, inclusiveness with peers, adhering to safety/security rules, remaining honest, and respecting the physical boundaries of others.
-Students who do not adhere to these standards will receive consequences.
+How we treat teachers, staff, and peers, take care of school property and behave with honor, all reflect our character and the values of the Torah.
+Each day, we need to be thoughtful of our actions and what we can do to create a positive school environment.